 In a November 1992, LB voters approved a petition-initiated term limits law allowing the Mayor/Council two four-year terms with further terms via write-ins.

-In November 2000, LB voters rejected an attempt by then-Mayor O'Neill and the then-Council to allow a write-in bypass [that would have applied in the 2002 election cycle when term-limited O'Neill might benefit from its passage.]
-O'Neill waged a write-in campaign in both the April initial election and June 2002 runoff election...and was re-elected to a third term.
+In November 2000, LB voters rejected an attempt by then-Mayor O'Neill and some Councilmembers to allow a write-in bypass enabling a term-limited incumbent's name to appear on the June General Election ballot if he/she finished first or second in an April write-in.
+TThe change would have applied in the 2002 election cycle when O'Neill might benefit from its passage.
+The measure was supported in ballot arguments by Councilmembers Oropeza and Shultz, and opposed by Vice Mayor Dan Baker, and Councilmembers Colonna, Carroll and Kell.
+After the 2000 measure failed, O'Neill waged a write-in campaign in both the April 2002 initial and June 2002 runoff elections...and was re-elected to a third term.

 In 2006, two-term 5th district Councilwoman Jackie Kell attempted a write-in and finished second to ballot-listed candidate Gerrie Schipske.

 In May 2007, Mayor Foster and another Council tried again to allow a term-limit write-in bypass for a runoff election.
-It passed BUT voters rejected -- by a more than 2/3 margin -- changing LB term limits so that the Mayor/Council would be allowed to serve for twelve years (three terms)...which is eerily similar to the proposal Garcia has now advanced.
+It passed BUT voters rejected -- by a more than 2/3 margin -- an attempt to change LB term limits so that the Mayor/Council could serve for twelve years (three terms) without facing term limits...which is eerily similar to the proposal Garcia has advanced now.

 In 2012, Councilman Patrick O'Donnell used 2007-enacted the term-limit bypass to wage an April write-in campaign and advance to a June runoff listed on the ballot where he won a third term.
 He then exited half-way through his Council term to pursue an Assembly seat in 2014, triggering a special election in early 2015 filled by second place June 2014 finisher Daryl Supernaw, who was re-elected without a challenger in 2016.